 If there are a few options on the table, there will always be a difference of opinion.
 So stay calm!
 I repeat, stay calm.
 If your ex-partner decides that out of the two perfectly reasonable choices, they are going to hold strong on their opinion, it's up to you to not start a tug of war.
 If your child was keen on both choices then be prepared to concede.
 It’s better they do something rather than nothing at all.

 3 - Make sure you are clear on the details

-Understanding all of the details for the new activity and pre-empting any objections from the outset will not only help you know what’s required but also enable you to clearly communicate with your ex.
+Understanding all of the details for the new activity and pre-empting any objections from the outset will not only help you know what’s required, but also enable you to clearly communicate with your ex.
 The two key aspects are typically time and money.
-How much it will cost upfront and what are the ongoing costs?
-How will the kids get to the activity after school and on weekends?
-Can you just drop off or do you have to stay?
-Are you prepared to pay for more than 50% if it ensures your ex agrees?
-Can you organise car pooling so it simplifies the process and can uniforms or equipment be shared or will you have to buy two of everything?
+How much will it cost upfront, and what are the ongoing costs?
+How will the kids get to the activity after school, and on weekends?
+Can you just drop them off, or do you have to stay?
+Are you prepared to pay for more than 50% of it if it ensures your ex agrees?
+Can you organise car pooling so it simplifies the process; and can uniforms or equipment be shared; or will you have to buy two of everything?
 If you can answer all of these questions, you’re 80% there in reaching an agreement quickly.

 The bottom line

 Although we have gone into a lot of detail around issues that might arise, the common thread as always is communication.
 Keep it friendly, or at the very least neutral, and hopefully you can reach a decision quickly.